 All fiber harvested and sold is unwashed, premium quality

-Once plucked, all harvested fiber is immediately frozen in spacious rigid containers.
+At Obscure Acres, we only sell premium wool.
+Premium wool is fiber from the back and shoulders only.
+It is all unwashed or processed.
+Once harvested all fiber is immediately frozen in spacious rigid containers.
 This storage helps to prevent felting of the fiber prior to use.
 Freezing the fiber also ensures a pest free end product (though risk is low).